History of Egypt under Gamal Abdel Nasser: Departure of Mutamassirun from Egypt

 The departure of foreign residents, primarily from European and Levantine communities, accelerated under Nasser's rule.
 These communities consisting of British, French, Greeks, Italians, Armenians, Maltese and Jews had been established in Egypt since the 19th century.
 This group of foreign nationals became known as the "Egyptianized", or the Mutamassirun.
 The rise of Egyptian nationalism under Gamal Abdel Nasser, following the Nakba, the Palestine War, Lavon Affair and the Suez War, placed heavy discontent towards the Mutamassirun, particularly the British, French, and Jews, as a colonial class.

-Some 23,000—25,000 Jews out of 42,500 in Egypt left, mainly for Israel, Western Europe, the United States, South America, and Australia.
+Some 23,000—25,000 Jews out of 42,500 in Egypt were expelled, mainly for Israel, Western Europe, the United States, South America, and Australia.
 Many were forced to sign declarations that they were voluntarily emigrating and agreed to the confiscation of their assets.
 Similar measures were enacted against British and French nationals in retaliation for the invasion.
+Egyptian nationality law was amended to disqualify Jews and other minorities from having Egyptian citizenship.
 By 1957 the Jewish population of Egypt had fallen to 15,000.